aquarist-labs/aquarium/CONTRIBUTING.md

 target the `main` branch.

-If your PR has only one commit, the PR title can be the same as the commit title (and GitHub will uggest this).
+If your PR has only one commit, the PR title can be the same as the commit title (and GitHub will suggest this).
 If the PR has multiple commits, do not accept the title GitHub suggests.
 Either use the title of the most relevant commit, or write your own title.

 ## Document Your Changes